 Once you have acknowledged what you are afraid of, you can begin to reframe your beliefs around that fear.
 Many times, our worries are exaggerated.
 What we spend so much time worrying about often ends up not happening.
 So, it can be helpful to think about what it is you're afraid of and look at it in a new light.
 When you try to avoid thinking about it, you end up worrying about it even more and making your worry even bigger.
 Instead, confronting your worry head-on can diminish some of the power that it has over you.

-The trick is to replace dysfunctional thoughts with functional ones.
-If you simply try to stop thinking about the things that you're worried about, it is likely that it will not work.
+The trick is to replace dysfunctional thoughts with functional ones like "don't worry about tomorrow."
+If you simply try to stop thinking about the things that you're worried about, likely, it will not work.
 If you were asked, for instance, to not think about a purple elephant, chances are that you’re suddenly going to have an image of a purple elephant in your head.
-But, if you were instructed to focus on a red fish, for instance, you're more likely to be thinking about that red fish instead of the purple elephant.
+But, if you were instructed to focus on a redfish, for instance, you're more likely to be thinking about that redfish instead of the purple elephant.

 Although a simple example, try to put that practice into your life with other situations you are currently facing.
 Instead of worrying about forgetting the presentation that you're giving to a customer tomorrow, try focusing on practicing before your presentation and telling yourself something along the lines of, "I know the information that I'm going to share and I'm going to do a good job."
 Our words and thoughts are incredibly powerful, and we have the ability to choose what we say and think.

-Don't worry about tomorrow.
-Don't allow your anxiety to control you.
-When you take action today, you will know that you are being proactive and doing something to control the situation.
-There is power in this.
+Don't worry about tomorrow or allow your worries to control you.
+When you take action today, you will know that you are being proactive and doing something to improve the situation tomorrow.

 Additionally, online therapy is incredibly convenient and accessible, able to be accessed anytime, anywhere – including the comfort of your own home.
-This is particularly beneficial to those who live in rural areas, have hectic schedules, or really just don’t like in-person therapy.
+This is particularly beneficial to those who live in rural areas, have hectic schedules, or really just dislike in-person therapy.
 Sessions are fully customizable and can be conducted via phone call, instant messaging/texting, video chat, live voice recording, or any combination thereof.
-Continue reading below for reviews of some of our licensed therapists, from people seeking help with anxiety and worry.